OliverGuzman/HabitApp/README.md

 ## Testing

-Before using the CLI, please launch the testing enviroment as it uses the data from the predefined habits to test the function indeep.
+Before using the CLI, please launch the testing enviroment as it uses the data from the predefined habits to test the function in deep.
 The command "pytest" should be used from the root "...OOFP\backend\"

 ```shell
 pytest -v